mallorbc/whisper_mic/README.md

 # Whisper Mic
 This repo is based on the work done [here](https://github.com/openai/whisper) by OpenAI.
 This repo allows you use use a mic as demo.
-This repo copies some of the README from original project.
+This repo copies some of the README from the original project.

 ## Video Tutorial